JustinGuruTech/CommandGPT/readme.md

 `command_parser.py` handles parsing the command from the response, which should end with ```cmd> {....}```

-`tools.py` provides an easy way to get bundled tools initialized & set up with these utils.
+`tools.py` has some custom tooling and provides an easy way to get bundled tools initialized & set up with these utils.

 `evaluate.py` currently only contains a method returning stats about the current output folder